 Swiss Army Knives – a classic now in numerous versions

-Leatherman Juice – the modern multi-tool in several lightweight versions
+Leatherman Multi-Tools – the modern multi-tool in several lightweight versions

 Duct tape has proven over the years to be invaluable to untold numbers of hikers.
 It can be used to repair a torn rain jacket, a broken trekking pole, or a blown out hiking shoe.
 Duct tape is available in mini-rolls, but the classic hiker method is to wrap strips around a water bottle.
 Gorilla brand duct tape is a modern version of the old classic.